-Ask: do you know of any children or young people who are activists or changemakers?
-If so, who are they, and what are the issues they care about?
+Ask: Do you know of any children or young people who are activists or changemakers?
+If so, who are they, and what issues do they care about?

 Use the changemaker slides to introduce the case studies of six young activists.